 Story - 8

-#Let's start with the fillers , the amount of fillers in this show is staggering.
+Let's start with the filler.
+The amount of filler in this show is staggering.
 It counts as 219 total filler episodes which make up 44% of the series as a whole.

-The issues that lies within the filler episodes are , that they are not allowed to make any significant changes to the story or specially it's characters.
-This being a mainly character driven plot , this becomes a huge issue.
-In short , Fillers can't move the plot line ahead , at all.
+The issues that lies within the filler episodes is that they are not allowed to make any significant changes to the story or specifically its characters.
+This being a mainly character driven plot, this becomes a huge issue because any significant event in fillers could affect the characters so they can't move ahead the plotline at all.
+So mostly what we get is poorly written mini-arcs and episodes that don’t affect any of the characters or the world in any significant way.
 This is worsened by the below par writing for these filler episode as they are not written by the original author Masashi Kishimoto himself.

-Although , there are exceptions for this.
+However, there are exceptions for this.
 Some of the filler episodes can be genuinely enjoyable but those are few and far between.
-The fact that fillers can't move the plot along fuels the second big flaw. which is,
+The fact that filler can't move the plot along fuels the second big flaw.
+Which is:

-Aside from what I've said above , even some of the non-filler episodes are very slow paced.
+Pacing Issues.
+Aside from what I've said above, even some of the non-filler episodes are very slow paced.
 This is mainly only an issue at the start of the series.
-Once the series kicks it into high gear around 70th episode , It's manages to keep that pace up.
+If you're into characters chilling down and wasting a lot of time, this may sit well with you.
+But even then some of these episodes might be below par for your taste.
+Once the series kicks it into high gear around 70th episode, it mostly manages to keep that pace up.

-Now we got the flaws out of the way , Let's talk positives.
+Now that we got the flaws out of the way, let's talk positives.

-The main strength of the series is It's characters that drives the plot. which we will discuss in detail later.
-After the first 70 episodes , things begins to get lot more interesting really fast.
-The world of shinobi gets expanded exponentially , and If you're a fan of deep lore in stories , this will fit right in your wheel house because it begins to explore the roots of it's world , the history very deeply.
+The main strength of the series is its characters, who drive the plot (which we will discuss in detail later).
+After the first 70 episodes, things begin to get lot more interesting really fast.
+The world of shinobi gets expanded exponentially, and if you're a fan of deep lore in stories, this will fit right in your wheel house because it begins to explore the roots of the world and its history very deeply.

-A thing that the series does very well is explaining it's concepts to the viewer.
-The techniques that characters use , How the things in shinobi world works are explained in detail.
+One thing that this series does very well is explaining its concepts to the viewer.
+The techniques that characters use and how the things in shinobi world works are explained in detail.
+Also, the concept of Chakra and what a versatile power system it is compared to other shounen series really stands out.

-The amount of themes explored in the series are vast , It explores all the basic themes of a basic shounen and as it goes on it delves into themes such as the nature of humans , self sacrifice , discrimination , manipulation , roots of war and peace , difference of perceptions , the line between good and evil , alienation as such.
+The amount of themes explored in the series are vast.
+It explores all the basic themes of a typical shounen and as it goes on it delves into themes such as the nature of humans, self sacrifice, discrimination, manipulation, roots of war and peace, difference of perceptions, the line between good and evil, and alienation.
+It manages to deal with all these themes without abandoning the shounen type feel or becoming it pretentious.

-The last arc of the series have been very controversial as the constant change of antagonist have irritated some of the viewers.
-But in all honesty , all of the antagonist that were presented had different motives that drove them to do what they do and distinctively different from each other which made them very enjoyable.
+The last arc of the series has been very controversial as the constant change of antagonists has irritated some of the viewers.
+But in all honesty, all of the antagonists that were presented had different motives that drove them to do what they do and distinctively different from each other which made them very enjoyable.
+That being said, the final part of the war arc was really disappointing as the final villain of the series is the worst character that the series had to offer.

-Each character in Naruto are very distinctive from each other. each have a core motive that drives them and each one specializes in different skill sets.
+Each character in Naruto is very distinctive from each other.
+Each has a core motive that drives them, a unique personality, and a specialty in different skill sets.
 And hats-off to Kishimoto for his brilliant character design as he used a very bright color pallet and made each one very distinctive to make each of them stand out.

-No matter which kind of characters you prefer because you're sure to find someone here that you can relate to.
-The series makes sure that you'll be attached to them emotionally.
-And you will cheer them on as they try to achieve their goals.
+No matter which kind of characters you prefer, you're sure to find someone here that you can relate to.
+What the series really does well is making sure that you'll be attached to the characters emotionally.
+And you will cheer them on as they try to achieve their goals , watch their philosophies and ideologies gets tested , watch them break or prevail and break down crying at their deaths.

 Now let's move on to the "Villains"